Our Offer for children with special educational needs and/or disabilities (The SEN Information Report)

 ‘He was born blind so that works of God might be revealed in him.’

 We value the contribution that every child can make and we are committed to offering a curriculum to ensure the best possible progress for all of our pupils whatever their starting points.
 We seek to raise achievement by removing barriers to learning and increasing access for all.
 All children are valued, respected and equal members of the school.
+Due to our children being very young, on admission we do not expect to fully appreciate or understand their Special educational need.
+Indeed, often the age of children we cater for means they are undiagnosed.
+Thus, we welcome all children, regardless of their future needs or diagnoses.

 Identifying children’s individual needs